KROSF/vercel-ddns/README.md

 # vercel-ddns

-netlify-ddns is a simple command line tool for creating a DNS record for Vercel's Managed DNS service.
+vercel-ddns is a simple command line tool for creating a DNS record for Vercel's Managed DNS service.

 ## Usage